itpp-labs/odoo-development/docs/odoo/models/ir.config_parameter.rst

 Prons:

-* it doesn't raise error, if record with that key is already created manulally
+* it doesn't raise error, if record with that key is already created manually

 Cons: